w0nxyApex/Apex-Legends-Config-And-Windows-Settings/README.md

 The `autoexec.cfg` file pre-loads specific commands to enhance performance and in-game behavior:

+- Privacy settings!!
+Disables EA telemetry, Prevents the recording of communication to the server.
 - Network optimizations
 - Default startup settings
 - Graphical adjustments